 Failing to establish, amend, or revise a trust or will as your life changes can create needless risks.
 A properly drafted, up-to-date estate plan can make it easier for a family to hold those responsible for the death of a loved one accountable in a wrongful death lawsuit, for example.
 In addition, the clarity created by such a plan helps keep family members concentrated on meaningful and important work, such as consoling children left behind and supporting one another emotionally, rather than potentially distracting legal issues.

 While drafting a trust or a will does require skill, expertise, and thoughtfulness, an experienced estate planning lawyer can take the emotional charge out of this process, simplify it greatly for you, and ensure an enduring legacy for the next generation.
 If you want to get started, we can help.
-Give us a call today for a consultation to obtain the clarity and peace of mind you need.
+Give us a call or contact us today for a consultation to obtain the clarity and peace of mind you need.